Grand European Travel Logo

 Adelaide the Festival City

 You've arrived in the South Australian capital, known for its well-preserved churches and well-admired cuisine.
-Dive Into Culture on a walking tour through the city's Botanic Garden with an Aboriginal Guide.
 Following an Adelaide city tour, the afternoon is yours to explore how you wish.
 You could indulge your foodie side with a tour of the famous Adelaide Central Market, the city's premier food destination, or visit the National Wine Centre for tastings and a masterclass learning about the role wine has played in Australia’s history, the position of Australian wine in the international market, and the relationship between food and wine.

 Tram in Adelaide, Australia